AGMs

 If a director is overloaded, they can expect a question.
 The key yardstick is the ASA's 5 point maximum guideline with each board seat representing one point and a chair position representing 2 points.

-Exit comments from a director retiring at the meeting.
-An example from 2022 Dexus AGM:
+Exit comments from a director retiring at the meeting

-Thank you to Jane Doe for her 11 years of service.
+Thank you to ??????? for his/her ??? years of service on the board.
 It is always helpful for investors to have access to some exit perspectives from retiring independent directors.
-In her final contribution as a Google director, could Jane please comment on what she regards as the best decisions Google made during her time on the board and does she have any regrets?
+In his/her final contribution as a ????? director, could ????? please comment on what he/she regards as the best 3 decisions ????? made during his/her time on the board and does he/she have any regrets?

-Chair selection process - if the chair has recently turned over, expect a question on the process like this one at Dexus in 2022:
+Chair selection process - if the chair has recently turned over

 Shareholders rarely get any insight into chair succession matters.
-Could Mark Ford provide his perspective on how the chair succession was handled.
+Could ????? provide his/her perspective on how the chair succession was handled.
 Was a head hunter or external party involved in the process or was it all done just with the assistance of the company secretary, like what happened at Macquarie Group.
 Were their multiple candidates for chair and was their a ballot.
-Was Mr Ford a candidate?

 Chair performance and succession